 IDEA Part C Issue Brief: Personnel Qualifications

-Some major changes that are of particular importance to ASHA members are discussed below and include what the 2011 regulations say, the implications for members, and what members can do.
+Some major changes that are of particular importance to ASHA members are discussed below, including what the 2011 IDEA Part C final regulations say, the implications for members, and what members can do.

 (Items in bold are new language)

 - §303.31 defines qualified personnel as "personnel who have met State approved or recognized certification, licensing, registration, or other comparable requirements that apply to the areas in which the individuals are conducting evaluations or assessments or providing early intervention services."